PJLeirer/AthenaSMS/README.md

 I'm bad at writing comments and usually work solo, so there is little to no comments, but the code should make sense

-The last updates made to the client were in the ‘Reports’ Tab, it is not finished and only some parts are working.
+The last updates made to the client were in the â€˜Reportsâ€™ Tab, it is not finished and only some parts are working.

-The ‘Info’ & ‘Modem’ Tabs are only for testing socket & modem communications.
+The â€˜Infoâ€™ & â€˜Modemâ€™ Tabs are only for testing socket & modem communications.

 Have Fun with it.
 I hope it works out as a good solution for you.
 I encourage you to share your updates.